disneystreaming/neutrino/README.md

 Note: All children injectors belonged to the same root injector are in the same dependency graph, and all of them are serializable.

 ## Multiple dependency graphs in a single job
 In most cases, we only need a single dependency graph in a spark job, but if there is any necessity to separate the dependencies between different logic, the neutrino also provides a way to create separate graphs.
-All you need to do is provide a different name for each graph.
+All you need to do is to provide a different name for each graph.
 The name for the default graph is "default".

 Here is an example
 ```scala